 - Deploy the code package to a virtual machine or a container.

 - Merge the code back to an SCM branch.

 - Close a User Story or a task in an Agile tool.

-The idea of separating the Continuous Integration (CI) process from the Continuous Delivery (CD) process has not been a common practice adopted by the software industry until recently.
+The idea of separating the CI process from the CD process has not been a common practice adopted by the software industry until recently.
 The most well-known DevOps pipeline tool, Jenkins, started when the distinction between CI and CD was vague.
 As the software engineering process evolved, the benefits of separating the CI process from the CD process have become apparent.

 While a team can use the Jenkins pipeline to implement the entire CI/CD process, the industry trend now leans toward adopting a separate DevOps pipeline tool for the CD process.
-For example, while one company may still use Jenkins to build a software or build a virtual machine image, Harness or Argo delivers the package to a cluster or a virtual machine environment.
+For example, while one company may still use Jenkins to build a software or a VM image, they may use Harness or Argo to deliver the package to a cluster or VM environment.

 Putting the pipeline together